EDI tool

 |};

-Note: Any data item in the EDI can be accessed using the record's fields, as shown in the example code below.
+The generated fromEdiString function can be used to read EDI text files into the generated Ballerina record, as shown below.
+Note that any data item in the EDI can be accessed using the record's fields, as shown in the example code.

 import ballerina/io;